Riverside Studios: Redevelopment 2014–2019

-Riverside Studios 2019-Present
+Riverside Studios 2019–present

 Riverside Studios reopened to the public in late 2019.

-Since then, its stages have hosted such figures as Woody Harrelson, Benjamin Zephaniah, Eddie Izzard, Roger McGough, Andy Serkis, Jenna Russell, Jimmy Carr, Sir Trevor Nunn, Jack Dee, Louisa Harland, Tom Allen, KT Tunstall, Sharon Gless and Dane Baptiste.
-Meanwhile, performance and rehearsal spaces within the building have been used by a range of community groups and theatre companies including Flute Theatre, who run creative projects for young people with autism, and our founding artistic director Peter Gill (playwright), who returned in 2022 to rehearse his latest play Something in the Air.
+Since then, its stages have hosted such figures as Woody Harrelson, Helen Mirren, Benjamin Zephaniah, Eddie Izzard, Roger McGough, Lenny Henry, Andy Serkis, Jenna Russell, Jimmy Carr, Sir Trevor Nunn, Jack Dee, Louisa Harland, Tom Allen, KT Tunstall, Sanjeev Bhaskar, Sharon Gless and Dane Baptiste.
+Meanwhile, performance and rehearsal spaces within the building have been used by a range of community groups and theatre companies including Flute Theatre, who run creative projects for young people with autism, and Riverside's founding artistic director Peter Gill (playwright), who returned in 2022 to rehearse his latest play Something in the Air.

 Since 2020, the long-running television panel show Have I Got News for You has been recorded in Studio 1 with a variety of guests including Sue Perkins, Angela Rippon, Phil Wang and Diane Morgan.
 In the same studio in 2020 and 2021, the BBC also recorded the Christmas and New Year Specials of Top of the Pops.
 In 2021, Olly Alexander recorded their New Year's Eve concert in Studio 1, with special guests Kylie Minogue and the Pet Shop Boys.

-In April 2022, a BBC Heritage Trail plaque, commemorating Riverside's history as BBC studios, was unveiled by Bob Harris (radio presenter), the longest-serving host of The Old Grey Whistle Test.
-The event was attended by numerous guests who had worked at BBC Riverside Television Studios including Carole Ann Ford (Doctor Who, Dixon of Dock Green, Z Cars), Frazer Hines (Doctor Who) and Anne Reid (Hancock's Half Hour).

 In March 2023 the theatre trust announced that the venue was being placed in administration because of the debt incurred by the redevelopment, coupled with increased operating expenses and a reduced revenue stream.
 The studios operated as normal during the administration process.

 On 8 January 2025, it was announced that Indian businessman Anil Agarwal had purchased Riverside Studios for an undisclosed sum.
 The studios are now operated by the Anil Agarwal Riverside Studios Trust.

-In 2026, Riverside Studios will celebrate the fiftieth anniversary of its opening as an arts centre.
+Riverside presented the stage debuts of Sex Education actor Asa Butterfield in Second Best in January 2025 and Stranger Things star Noah Schnapp in Affluenza in September 2026.

+In 2026, Riverside Studios celebrates the fiftieth anniversary of its opening as an arts centre with a season of special events referencing some of the productions and luminaries that helped to shape Riverside's history.
+These include 'In Conversation' events with Dame Helen Mirren, Sir Lenny Henry, Robert Lindsay, Gyles Brandreth, Simon Callow and the cast of BBC sketch show Goodness Gracious Me.
+Events celebrating TFI Friday and Top of the Pops, featuring key members of their production teams, were also programmed.